MadStats/reflections-on-presentations-kzhang244/README.md

+Title of presentation:Gaming

+What were aspects of the presentation that you liked:

+What were aspects of the presentations for which you had concerns or questions:
+Don't quite familar with the game

+Title of presentation:H1B (our group)

+What were aspects of the presentation that you liked:
+What were aspects of the presentations for which you had concerns or questions:

+Title of presentation:Traffic

+What were aspects of the presentation that you liked: model diagnostics is sufficient.
+What were aspects of the presentations for which you had concerns or questions:
+The thesis could be more argumentative.

-Title of presentation:Crime
+Title of presentation:songs

-What were aspects of the presentation that you liked: the way of combining the data set, using grid.
-Most of Visualiztions are clear and insightful.
+What were aspects of the presentation that you liked:
+Sentimental analysis with song is interesting.

-What were aspects of the presentations for which you had concerns or questions: the grid size needs more consideration. maybe include the part of how to determine grid size.
+What were aspects of the presentations for which you had concerns or questions: need more clearity in the presentation.

+Title of presentation:NBA

+What were aspects of the presentation that you liked:
+What were aspects of the presentations for which you had concerns or questions: